THE THING SATAN FEARS MOST

 We are not a true and faithful witness when we draw conclusions.
 The witness is to tell what he has seen and heard, not what he or she has concluded to be true.

-That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life; (For the life was manifested, and we have seen it, and bear witness, and shew unto you that eternal life, which was with the Father, and was manifested unto us;) (I John 1:1,2)
+That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of life—

 Do we dare wait on Christ until we know what we are doing?